Aaron Rodgers #8 of the New York Jets looks for...

 Aaron Rodgers #8 of the New York Jets looks for a receiver during the fourth quarter against the Houston Texans at MetLife Stadium on Thursday, Oct.
 31, 2024 in East Rutherford, New Jersey.
 Credit: Jim McIsaac

-FLORHAM PARK, N.J.— About the speculated Aaron Rodgers-Jets divorce?
+FLORHAM PARK, N.J. — About the speculated Aaron Rodgers-Jets divorce?

 It’s not happening.
 Not if Jets interim coach Jeff Ulbrich has anything to say about it.

-When asked if he would want the soon-to-be 41-year-old Rodgers to return as the Jets’ starting quarterback in 2025, Ulbrich said, "Absolutely I would.
+When asked if he would want the soon-to-be 41-year-old Rodgers to return as the Jets’ starting quarterback in 2025, Ulbrich said, “Absolutely I would.
 He’s just so talented.
 He’s proven over all the years to be one of the generational players in this league.
-I’d love for him to get an opportunity to play healthy football; to see what that would look like for an entire season.”
+I’d love for him to get an opportunity to play healthy football, to see what that would look like for an entire season.”

 There is no time like the present to look toward the future.
-Because for all involved, the 2024 season has not gone according to plan for the Jets (3-7), who enter Sunday’s game at MetLife Stadium against the 4-6 Colts still alive for a playoff berth but needing a great many things to break their way in order to qualify for the tournament for the first time since 2010.
-According to NFL.com, the Jets still have a 13% probability to make the playoffs.
+For all involved, the 2024 season has not gone according to plan for the Jets (3-7).
+They enter Sunday’s game at MetLife Stadium against the 4-6 Colts still alive for a playoff berth but needing a great many things to break their way in order to qualify for the tournament for the first time since 2010.

 No, it’s not particularly great odds.

-Still, Davante Adams argued, he has seen growth from the team he lectured after the 37-15 nationally televised humiliation at the hands of the Steelers nearly one month ago.
+Still, Davante Adams argued, he has seen growth from the team he lectured after the nationally televised 37-15 humiliation at the hands of the Steelers nearly one month ago.

 “It’s a very mature team as far as taking information and being coachable about stuff like that.
-There was never a doubt in my mind everybody would respond the right way and they did,” Adams told Newsday of the Jets, who have lost two of the three games they have played since his address.
+There was never a doubt in my mind everybody would respond the right way, and they did,” Adams told Newsday of the Jets, who have lost two of the three games they have played since his address.

-“(Energy is) a prerequisite to winning.
-It doesn’t ultimately lead to that, automatically.
+“[Energy is] a prerequisite to winning.
+It doesn’t ultimately lead to that automatically.
 You still have to put the work in and convert and execute the right way in order to make successful plays.”

 Which could happen against this iteration of the Colts.